BHASVIC-DeclanTaylor24/BHASVIC-DeclanTaylor24/README.md

 ## Soft Skills
 Problem Solving - I am good and enjoy solving difficult problems and finding new ways to do things.
 Adaptability - I am able to change what i need to do to be able for a program to work if it doesnt work the first time or be able to change it if its not what others would like it to be and also be able to learn new ways to do things to make it easier and better.
+Also using other peoples such as shareholders feedback to change and adapt what i have done to make it better for there personal use.
 Teamwork - I like to work with other people to get things done as it allows more ideas to be used and if one person is stuck another will be able to help them i also work well in a team as i can communicate well with people.